lupyuen/lupyuen.github.io/src/blockly.md

 If we're using VSCode, here's the Build Task: [.vscode/tasks.json](https://github.com/lupyuen3/blockly-zig-nuttx/blob/master/.vscode/tasks.json)

-Let's test our compiled Code Generator...
+Finally we test our compiled Code Generator...

 # Appendix: Test Blockly

-TODO

-Browse to `blockly-zig-nuttx/demos/code` with a Local Web Server. [(Like Web Server for Chrome)](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/)
+Browse to __blockly-zig-nuttx/demos/code__ with a Local Web Server. [(Like Web Server for Chrome)](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/)

 We should see this...